Our top things to do in Kep and Kampot guide shows you the best of these two towns in Southern Cambodia.

 Today Soka Hotels have added 3 new hotels and a casino on the site with plans for a housing estate.
 Lok Yeay Mao Monument is one of the first things that you see on arrival at Bokor National Park.
 We recommend that you stop and enjoy the views.

-Walk the Rainbow Bridge
+Walk the Rainbow Bridge in Kampot

 French Colonial Buildings of Kampot